 Before I die forever.

-He published only two collections of poetry although further collections were published posthumously.
+Housman published only two collections of poetry although further collections were published posthumously.
+His talent crested during periods of deep pain, the loss of Moses Jackson first to India and then to death.

-Though his unending and deeply buried emotional pain, Housman finds an ear for truth.
-“A Shropshire Lad,” his most famous poem is about longing to return to an innocent place before death inevitably claims us.
+Through his unending and deeply buried emotional pain, Housman finds an ear for truth.
+“A Shropshire Lad,” his most famous poem, is about longing to return to an innocent place before death inevitably claims us.

 Loveliest of trees, the cherry now